zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/providers/instagram/personal.md

 {% $markdoc.frontmatter.description %}. {% .lead %}

-The **Instagram Personal Source**, part of the [Instagram Source](../instagram) collection, creates sources based on the Instagram Personal accounts content.
+The Instagram Personal Source, part of the [Instagram Source](../instagram) collection, creates sources based on the Instagram Personal accounts content.

 ---